Retatrutide vs. Wegovy: What the Data Actually Shows

 What We Still Need

-For clinicians and patients, the key takeaway is that retatrutide’s early data are promising in magnitude, but the evidence base for semaglutide 2.4 mg is substantially more mature.
-Treatment decisions should ultimately be guided by individual patient characteristics, tolerability, and the full body of evidence available at the time of prescribing.
+For clinicians and patients, the key takeaway is that retatrutide’s Phase 3 data confirm a meaningful efficacy advantage, but the evidence base for semaglutide 2.4 mg remains substantially more mature, with years of post-marketing data and cardiovascular outcomes evidence (SELECT trial).
+Treatment decisions should ultimately be guided by individual patient characteristics, tolerability — including retatrutide’s distinct dysesthesia signal — and the full body of evidence available at the time of prescribing.

 Sources Used On This Page